agruezo/osticket-prerequisites/README.md

   Add All simple versions of x86 PHP up until 7.3:
 </p>
 <p>
-  Fix any failures if required
+  Fix any failures if required.
 </p>
 <p>
-  Install PHP Version 7.3.8 (or any other version if necessary, archives)
+  Install PHP Version 7.3.8 (or any other version if necessary, archives).
 </p>
 <p>
-  Install PHP Manager 1.5.0 for IIS 10 (folder you unzipped on the desktop)
+  Install PHP Manager 1.5.0 for IIS 10 (folder you unzipped on the desktop).
 </p>
 <p>
   Install Microsoft Visual C++ 2009 Redistributable Package: